 The Policy will be subject to ongoing monitoring and evaluation to ensure its effectiveness and relevance.
-The Department of ICT will oversee monitoring and evaluation of the media sector.
+The NMC will oversee monitoring and evaluation of the media sector.

-Key areas of evaluation include but not limited to:
+Key areas of monitoring and evaluation include but not limited to:

-- a) Access to information,
+- i) Access to information,

-- b) Media content,
+- ii) Media content,

-- c) Media diversity and Inclusivity,
+- iii) Media diversity and Inclusivity,

-- d) Media code of conducts and ethics,
+- iv) Media code of conducts and ethics,

-- e) Media self-regulation,
+- v) Media self-regulation,

-- f) Media freedom and protection,
+- vi) Media freedom and protection,

-- g) Media Development, and
+- vii) Media Development, and

-- h) Impact on democracy.
+- viii) Impact on democracy.